AlexandraBaier/Supplement_ReLiNet/README.md

 Environment variables pointing to the models, results, and configuration for each experiment are found in `environment`.

-To summarize the results in tables run:
+Finally, to summarize the results in tables run:
 ```shell
 python scripts/summarize_results.py
 ```
+You will find CSV files summarizing the results in `results/{dataset_name}`, where `dataset_name` corresponds to the SHIP-IND, SHIP-OOD, and ROBOT datasets as described in the paper.

+Hyperparameter choices for gridsearch are documented in the directory `configuration`.